PTAB

 3. Grounds for Unpatentability

-- Motivation to Combine: Petitioner asserted that the EON grid code, which was published before the ’985 patent's filing, provided the explicit motivation for a person of ordinary skill in the art (POSA) to adapt Cousineau's system for LVRT.
-EON required wind turbines to remain connected to the grid during severe voltage drops (down to 15% of nominal voltage) for up to 3 seconds.
-A POSA, faced with the EON requirements, would have been motivated to use Cousineau's UPS-backed pitch control system not just to avoid halting the turbine, but to actively manage rotor speed and remain operational to comply with the grid code.
+• Motivation to Combine: Petitioner asserted that the EON grid code, which was published before the ’985 patent’s priority date, provided the explicit motivation for the combination.
+EON mandated that wind turbines remain connected to the grid during severe voltage drops (down to 15% of nominal voltage).
+A POSITA, faced with the market and regulatory requirements of EON, would have been motivated to adapt Cousineau's existing UPS-backed overspeed protection system not merely for safe shutdown, but to achieve LVRT and maintain grid connection as required.

 4. Key Claim Construction Positions